jalizadeh/ToDocial/Readme.md

 	- [ ] Email verification
 - [x] Unseccessfull sign up
 	- [x] Show error
+- [x] Handle exceptions with exact error reason
+	- All exceptions will be redirected to `/error` showing the reason and what happened.
 - [ ] I forgot my password
-- [ ] Handle exceptions with exact error reason
 - [ ] Admin panel
 	- If user has `ROLE_ADMIN`, she can access the dashboard